DataSystemsGroupUT/dataeng/Data Modeling.md

 -
 ^ The terms was coined in 1983 by Theo Härder and Andreas Reuter [^10]

-[^10]: Theo Härder and Andreas Reuter: “Principles of Transaction-Oriented Database Recovery,” ACM Computing Surveys, volume 15, number 4, pages 287–317, Decem‐ber 1983. doi:10.1145/289.291
+[^10]: Theo Härder and Andreas Reuter: “Principles of Transaction-Oriented Database Recovery,” ACM Computing Surveys, volume 15, number 4, pages 287–317, December 1983. doi:10.1145/289.291

 ### Online Analytical Processing